-The academic discipline procedure may be invoked whenever the principles of honesty and fairness are violated and/or the facilities that support the academic environment are harmed.
+The academic discipline procedure may be invoked whenever the College believes the principles of honesty and fairness are violated and/or the facilities that support the academic environment are harmed.
 The examples given above are illustrative only (it is impossible to delineate or cite every possible violation), and any act that violates the principles of honesty and fairness may be subject to academic discipline.
 Some acts, such as sabotage of another student's work or sabotage of an instructor's records, may not fall neatly into any one of the six areas listed above but are subject to academic discipline if found damaging to the academic environment at Columbia Gorge Community College.
+Some of the described acts, or similar acts, may also constitute violations of the Code of Student Conduct, subject to discipline under the Student Conduct Disciplinary Procedures as well as these Academic Misconduct Procedures.